This latest incarnation in Bark River’s classic Gunny series may be the best yet.

 Made in the USA: All Bark River knives are made in Escanoba, Michigan, by skilled American craftspeople.
 The company and these folks pay local, state and federal taxes and they contribute to their communities.
 Help our economy recover – buy American!

 My appreciation for the Gunny is well documented.
-I have owned five in different configurations, and I still think the UP Gunny may be the ultimate user knife in the Gunny line.
+I have owned six in different configurations, and I still think the UP Gunny may be the ultimate user knife in the Gunny line.
 But people who don’t care for the UP’s Canadian-style blade should take a look at this Gunny Hunter.